dmlc/xgboost/doc/jvm/xgboost4j_spark_tutorial.rst

 Training with Evaluation Sets
 ----------------

 You can also monitor the performance of the model during training with multiple evaluation datasets.
-By specifying ``eval_sets`` or call ``setEvalSets`` over a XGBoostClassifier or XGBoostRegressor, you can pass in multiple evaluation datasets typed as DataFrame.
-To make the metrics human-readable, you also need to pass ``eval_set_names`` or call ``setEvalNames`` typed as an array of String.
+By specifying ``eval_sets`` or call ``setEvalSets`` over a XGBoostClassifier or XGBoostRegressor, you can pass in multiple evaluation datasets typed as a Map from String to DataFrame.

 Prediction
 ==========